Teckdegen/stellaai/README.md

 1. Connect your GitHub repository to Vercel
 2. Add your API keys directly to the source code before deploying
 3. Deploy!

+The Clarinet CLI validation now works automatically on Vercel without any additional setup.

 See [Vercel Deployment Guide](docs/vercel-deployment.md) for detailed instructions.